lyz-code/blue-book/docs/data_analysis/recommender_systems/recommender_systems.md

 * *binary*: Only the like or dislike for the item can be specified.
 * *unary*: Only liking of an item can be specified.

+Another categorization of rating systems is based in the way the feedback is
+retrieved:

+* *explicit ratings*: Users actively give information on their preferences.
+* *implicit ratings*: Users preferences are derived from their behavior.
+Such as visiting a link.
+Therefore, implicit ratings are usually unary.

+## Content-Based Recommender Systems

+In content-based recommender systems, descriptive attributes of items are used to make recommendations.

+# Unorganized thoughts

+Pre-substitution of missing ratings is not recommended in explicit rating matrices as it leads to a significant amount of bias in the analysis.
+In unary ratings it's common to substitute the missing data by 0 as even though it adds some bias, it's not as great because it's assumed that the default behavior.

 # Past Projects

 * GroupLens: Pioneer recommender system to recommend Usenet news.